xieweiAlex/English_Learning/words/2023/words-Jan.md

+skin biopsy.
+A biopsy is usually a minor surgical procedure.
+I managed to get home without (further) mishap.
+dendrite
+jaunt, jaunty
+sensualist.
+You vulgar little maggot.
+You have to admit, in spite of its almost meretricious color, it's a damn good piece of painting.

+A gold bug is someone who expounds the virtues of gold as an investment, and who thinks its price will perpetually increase.

 > It is safe to say that both governments are still in the process of understanding the power and scope of what cryptocurrencies have to offer.
 > It is also worth noting that, should this joint effort be successful, it will not be the first gold-backed cryptocurrency.

 He was more **forthcoming** about his past than they expected.